Red Light and Stop Sign Tickets in Texas

 Learn about Texas’s red light and stop sign laws and the consequences of a violation.

 Texas drivers who get a ticket for running a stop sign or stop light have a number of options for dealing with the ticket.
-However, a conviction will likely result in fines and demerit points being assessed to a motorist's driving record.
-This article gives an overview of what the law prohibits and some of the consequences of a getting stop sign or red light citation.
+This article gives an overview of how Texas's stop sign and red light laws work and some of the consequences of a stop sign or red light citation.

 As long as there's no sign specifically restricting it, Texas law permits drivers to make a right turn after stopping at a red light.
 However, drivers need to use caution and follow the normal right-of-way rules when making the turn.